spawnmarvel/datasets-with-sqlserver-python/README.md

 # datasets-with-sqlserver-python
-Having fun with Kaggle data, SQL Server and Python (pyodbc).
+Having fun with Kaggle data, SQL Server and Python (pyodbc) using DDL and DML.

 ## Information
 ### Links